PepperLola/playerinfo/README.md

 * Custom Main Menu (can be disabled; doesn't look particularly good at the moment)
 * Display Tweaks (disable water overlay)
 * Hypixel events (friends joining and leaving)

+### Note
+This project was created for fun, and I don't expect anyone but myself (and maybe some friends) to actually use it.
+I would recommend instead using a more well-known, well-made and well-maintained PvP client such as LunarClient or Badlion Client.